 It is always a cause for celebration when a new ballet is choreographed and even more so when the story is Beauty and the Beast, a magical tale that we are all familiar with.

-Northern Ballet always offer great storytelling but their latest offering in particular has such a strong narrative flow that the programme is simply a lovely souvenir, rather than a necessity to identify any plot developments.
+Northern Ballet always offer great storytelling but their latest offering in particular has such a strong narrative flow that the glossy printed programme is simply a lovely souvenir, rather than a necessity to follow the plot.

 Beauty and the Beast incorporates a distinctly less challenging storyline than the Company’s previous show, Cleopatra, and the production embodies the fairytale with a romantic eloquence.
 This a classic story, one that balances the forces of good and evil and emphasises the overarching theme that love can conquer all.

 Thinking back to my childhood, the Disney film conjures up images of that splendid sunshine yellow dress, a hairy beast and the final scenes as Beauty and her Beast twirl around the ballroom dance floor.
 Meanwhile, the most recent incarnation of the Gabrielle-Suzanne Barbot de Villeneuve story is the film ‘Beastly’.
 This movie sets the action in an American high school where the themes of vanity and superficial beauty are pertinently played out.

 David Nixon has taken a conventional approach to the story, suggesting that the handsome Prince Orion must learn humility by being rendered ugly and find someone to love him for who he is, rather than what he looks like.
 What makes this production stand out is the style of the interpretation.
 The sets, haute couture style costumes and choreography combine to enchant and entertain the audience in equal measures.